Astroberta/PyTICS/README.md

 ### Description of the methodology can be found at https://doi.org/10.1093/rasti/rzaf021

 ### PyTICS allows for easy intercalibration of photometric time-series data, applying a maximum likelihood ensemble photometry method.
 You can use the attached jupyter notebook ('PyTICS_Example_Use.ipynb') to run the algorithm for now, see below for the data you require.
+There is also an installable package available, see below instructions for usage.
 You can contact the author (rv40@st-andrews.ac.uk) if you'd like help with the intercalibration.

 ### The jupyter notebook shows example usage of the PyTICS algorithm for NGC 3783 taken with ten Las Cumbres Observatory (LCO) 1-m telescopes for the u band